 Location, location, location.
 This presentation demonstrates how Google Earth can be used to lay out the boundaries of earlier censuses over modern boundaries to find the ancestors’ properties.
 This course can also be demonstrated and taught as a workshop.

 The death of a young bride, the parentless pastor, a murdered husband cut down in his prime—all are stories that come to light with just 3 original documents.
-This presentation encourages researching beyond just one record; haunting stories from these records demonstrate that further information and breaking down brick walls can be done when we just keep looking for other sources.
+This presentation encourages researching beyond just one record; haunting stories from these records demonstrate that further information and breaking down brick walls can be successful when we just keep looking for more information in other sources.

-Starting with the census records of Edmund M. Ford, further research documents demonstrate insight into his life.
+Starting with the census records of Edmund M. Ford, further research reveals further documents that reveal insight into his life.
 By the end of the presentation a paragraph thumb nail life sketch is built using an historical outline.
-This is hands-on class closes with a tear jerker resolution and lots of twists and turns for the interested researcher who likes a good story while experiencing the value of many documents used in research.
+This hands-on class closes with a tear jerker resolution with lots of twists and turns for the interested researcher who likes a good story with many documents.

 Knowing where to look can sometimes be the most difficult part of research.
 This presentation is filled with stories and examples of the often unknown, unfound, and unused death documents.

 14. Searching Newspapers: Tips, Tricks, Sites and Context

 An up-to-date presentation of tips, tricks, and techniques using newspapers in our research.
 Several case examples are included as to the value of newspapers in our research as well as an online search of a variety of free newspaper search sites.
 This presentation will instruct and entertain every researcher.